DarrenFrenkel/MDSslides/slides.md

 * "web server" is a general term for a program that answers HTTP requests.
 * Typically it serves static content.
 * An application server allows us to use business logic to generate content dynamically.
-* Essentially the main difference is an app server allows us to dynamically change the http response instead of being connected to a page.
+* Essentially the main difference is an app server allows us to dynamically change the http response instead of being connected to a file.

 -- sm